vanus-labs/docs/content/vanus-ai/integrations/discord/index.md

 ![ai_integration_discord5](images/ai_integration_discord5.webp)

-In the next steps, we will go to Discord website or Application to create our Discord Server and get the required credentials to make the connection.
+In the next steps, we will go to the Discord website or Application to create our Discord Server and get the required credentials to make the connection.

 ### Step 2: Create a Discord Server